 After breakfast, you are only a short walk away from El Paseo de Monte Boi (a walk around the iconic fortress of Monte Real).
 Knowing that you are going to be spending another week hiking through the Northern Spanish countryside you will be tempted to just sit in on the first evening in Baiona but believe me you will want to make the most of your time in this beautiful town.

 This short stroll offers up the best views in Baiona.
-Spend a little time perched on one of the medieval walls, dating from the eleventh century, looking out to the crushing Atlantic waves.
+Spend a little time perched on one of the medieval walls, dating from the eleventh century, looking out to the crashing Atlantic waves.
 You will immediately feel as peaceful as your surroundings.
 The whole looped walk is approximately 2km and you will find nice beaches and public chilling spaces all around the fortress.

 Many of the shops and restaurants close for a small period of time during the day and this is the perfect excuse to pick a nice picnic spot by the harbour.
 Buy a casa de Jamon in a local cafe and admire the boats as they sway gently in the dock.
 If you feel like a treat then there is a wonderful ice cream parlour called Smooy directly opposite the harbour.
 Try a twister with a mixture of fruit, ice cream and mini-sweets all in one cup.
 Delicious!

 Once you have devoured your ice cream you are ready to explore the quaint city streets.
 The impressive old town just opposite the main harbour has well-preserved small buildings, charming restaurants and Galician-style terraced houses.
 A short walk will take you along the main harbour to the Baiona Estrella bar.